chriswillsflannery/jekyll-UX-blog/_posts/2019-02-12-up-and-running-with-gatsby.md

 There's a ton of good stuff included in the Gatsby folder you just created.
 Components like Header, Images, Layout, and SEO are created automatically and just sitting there waiting for you to populate with whatever you want.
 An `index.js` file pulls information from a `layout.js` file, using components.
 All the info in each component file feeds into its respective parent file.
 There's a ton of options, and once you get the hang of it, the entire process is super slick and easy to understand.

-Gatsby's dev website has a ton of plugin like google analytics and sass which you can add to your projects.
+Gatsby's dev website has a ton of plugins like google analytics and sass which you can add to your projects.
 Basically whatever functionality you need to find is right there in their database.
 And once you push your new Gatsby site to Github, from there, it's easy to deploy the site to Netlify or another host.
 I created a super simple site and deployed to Netlify for free, which you can see here: